Stock market today: Japan rises on GDP data; rest of region shaky

 The two-year Treasury yield, which moves more on expectations for action by the Federal Reserve, rose to 4.07% from 4.01%.

-In energy trading, benchmark U.S. crude stood unchanged at $70.86 a barrel.
-Brent crude, the international standard, edged up 2 cents to $74.93 a barrel.
+In energy trading, benchmark U.S. crude fell 67 cents to $70.19 a barrel.
+Brent crude, the international standard, edged down 64 cents to $74.27 a barrel.

 Yuri Kageyama is on Twitter: https://twitter.com/yurikageyama